 Oracle Server (Procedural Language/SQL): Oracle Server is part of Oracle's family of enterprise software products.
 It provides database services for applications running on Linux or Solaris platforms and Windows Server 2008 R2 or later versions on x64 processors.

 Microsoft SQL Server uses the SQL Server database engine Windows Server.
-It is used by many business applications and other software programs.
+Many business applications and other software programs use Microsoft SQL Server.

 SQL Server is one of a family of database management systems (DBMS) from Microsoft.
 The other DBMS products in this family are Azure SQL Database, which provides hosted relational database services, and Azure Analysis Services, which provides in-memory analytics capabilities for business intelligence applications.

 Three main areas make up SQL functionality: data definition (creating tables), data manipulation (adding new rows or changing existing ones), and data retrieval (getting information out of a table).
-These are known as:
+These include:

 Data Definition Language (DDL)